Company Disclosure

 $5,000,001 - And Up 1.00% 0.40% 1.40%

 Morningstar’s total TAMP fee is billed quarterly in advance.
-The valuation of the account, upon which the total TAMP fee is calculated, is based on the values as assessed by the custodian on the last business day of the calendar month.
+The valuation of the account, upon which the total TAMP fee is calculated, is based on the average monthly balance as of the last business day of each calendar month in the billable quarter.

 Orion: